-The Uniform Crime Reporting (UCR) Program defines motor vehicle theft as the theft or attempted theft of a motor vehicle.
-In the UCR Program, a motor vehicle is a self-propelled vehicle which runs on land surfaces and not on rails.
+The FBI’s Uniform Crime Reporting (UCR) Program defines motor vehicle theft as the theft or attempted theft of a motor vehicle.
+In the UCR Program, a motor vehicle is a self-propelled vehicle that runs on land surfaces and not on rails.
 Examples of motor vehicles include sport utility vehicles, automobiles, trucks, buses, motorcycles, motor scooters, all-terrain vehicles, and snowmobiles.
-Motor vehicle theft does not include farm equipment, bulldozers, airplanes, construction equipment or water craft such as motorboats, sailboats, houseboats, or jet skis.
+Motor vehicle theft does not include farm equipment, bulldozers, airplanes, construction equipment, or water craft such as motorboats, sailboats, houseboats, or jet skis.
 The taking of a motor vehicle for temporary use by persons having lawful access is excluded from this definition.

 Expanded offense data are the details of the various offenses that the Program collects beyond the count of how many crimes law enforcement agencies report.
 These details may include the type of weapons used in a crime, type or value of items stolen, and so forth.
 In addition, expanded data include trends (for example, 2-year comparisons) and rates per 100,000 inhabitants.

-Expanded information regarding motor vehicle theft is available in the following tables:
+Expanded information regarding motor vehicle theft is available in

 Trends (2-year): Tables 12, 13, 14, and 15